 - In Uniracers, if you try to rename Unis with words such as "shit", "Satan", "jizz", "lesbian", etc., they will be rejected as "not cool enough".
 Amusingly, "Sega" and "Sonic" are also on the blacklist.

-- Pokémon games disallow the players from nicknaming their Pokemon vulgar things (such as words related to sexual acts), insults, or slurs (Gens I-IV had no name censorship whatsoever), they also forbid mons that already have such a name from being traded on the GTS, which occasionally causes problems when a species name sets off the radar.
+- Pokémon games disallow the players from nicknaming their Pokémon vulgar things (such as words related to sexual acts), insults, or slurs (Gens I-IV had no name censorship whatsoever); they also forbid 'mons that already have such a name from being traded on the GTS, which occasionally causes problems when a species name sets off the radar.
+Players are known to circumvent it with foreign language accented letters or by replacing letters with numbers, though.

 - Metal Gear Solid 2: Sons of Liberty has a sequence in which the player character Raiden gets captured and strips naked.
 After he escapes from his cell, he is naked for the subsequent gameplay sequence, and will cover his crotch with his hands.
 Even if the player makes him do a cartwheel, he will still keep his crotch covered.